 Planning on making something sweet to finish off tonight’s dinner?
 Try some lip-smacking brownies made with avocado.
-Not only is the dessert gluten-free, the use of avocado ensures that every bite gives you some amount of nutrients as well.
+Not only is the dessert gluten-free, but the use of avocados also ensures that every bite gives you some amount of nutrients as well.

 To make the brownies, you will need ½ cup cacao powder, ½ cup mashed avocado, 2 eggs, 1 cup coconut sugar (or brown sugar), ¼ cup almond butter, 1 teaspoon baking powder, 1 teaspoon vanilla extract, ¼ teaspoon sea salt, and ½ cup dark chocolate chips.

 Subscribe to our Newsletter!

 First, preheat the oven to 325°F. Mix the mashed avocado, eggs, cacao powder, almond butter, vanilla, coconut sugar, baking powder, and salt in a food processor.
 Blend until you get a smooth mixture and add in the chocolate chips.
 Take a 9-inch square baking pan and place parchment paper in it.
 You can grease the pan first so that the paper stays in position.

 Now, pour the mixture into the pan.
 Throw some chocolate chips on top.
 Put the pan in the oven and bake for about 45 minutes or until the center portion of the brownies looks thoroughly cooked.
 Take out the pan and let the brownies cool before serving.
 If you eat them warm, the taste of avocado will feel too overpowering.
 So patiently wait until the brownies are at least room temperature.
 If there are leftovers, you can store them for about 48 hours.
 You can extend the shelf life up to a week if you keep the brownies in an airtight container inside the fridge.